A convertible bond ("CB") is like the multi-flavored neapolitan ice-cream. It's not plain vanilla (pun intended).

-For every successive year that the CB is not converted, the value of the liability component increases, approaching the face value at maturity.
-This 'book value' is adjusted every year based on the difference between the actual coupon paid and the 12% interest rate i.e. what the company would have owed the lenders based on issuing a 12% plain vanilla bond.
+For every successive year that the CB is not converted, the value of the liability component increases as it approaches maturity.
+This value of the liability component on the books is adjusted yearly based on the difference between the actual coupon paid and the 12% interest rate i.e. what the company would have owed the lenders based on issuing a 12% plain vanilla bond.

-What happens when the CB eventually converts?
+What happens when the CB get converted?